ethereum-oasis-op/baseline-standard/core/baseline-core-v1.0-psd01.md

 **[R16]**	(Commercial) State changes of a BPI MUST be verifiable on the CCSM it utilizes.

-Verifiable in this context means that a 3rd party can verify, via a cryptographic proof on the CCSM, that a transaction changed the state of a (commercial) State Object in the BPI correctly, based on agreed upon business rules - for example changing the Order status from open to completed.
+Verifiable in this context means that a 3rd party can verify, via a cryptographic proof on the CCSM, that a transaction changed the state of a (commercial) State Object in the BPI correctly, based on agreed-upon business rules - for example changing the Order status from open to completed.

 **[R17]**	A BPI SHOULD have at least the same Liveness properties as the CCSM it utilizes.

-Liveness means that if a CCSM does not require (commercial) counterparties to constantly monitor its state to ensure that the state of the CCSM is correct, then the BPI should not require a constant observation of its state either.
+Liveness means that if a CCSM does not require (commercial) counterparties to constantly monitor its state to ensure that the state of the CCSM is correct, then the BPI should not require constant observation of its state either.

-**[R18]**	A BPI MUST be censorship resistant.
+**[R18]**	A BPI MUST be censorship-resistant.

-Censorship resistant means that a (commercial) counterparty can terminate a (commercial) transaction at any time without another counterparty, or any Node of the CCSM used to implement the BPI, being able to stop the termination of the (commercial) transaction.
+Censorship-resistant means that a (commercial) counterparty can terminate a (commercial) transaction at any time without another counterparty, or any Node of the CCSM used to implement the BPI, being able to stop the termination of the (commercial) transaction.

-**[R19]**	A BPI MUST be able to provide privacy of the (commercial) counterparties' data with respect to any party outside of the BPI.
+**[R19]**	A BPI MUST be able to provide privacy of the (commercial) counterparties' data concerning any party outside of the BPI.

 **[R20]** A BPI MUST implement date, time and timestamps according to [IETF RFC 3339](#RFC3339).